MicrosoftDocs/learn/learn-pr/azure/connect-an-app-to-azure-storage/includes/9-initialize-the-storage-account-model.md

 ::: zone pivot="javascript"

-The **Azure Storage Blob client library for JavaScript** contains a number of client objects for interacting with Azure Storage Blobs.
-At the top of this hierarchy is the `BlobServiceClient` object.
+The **Azure Storage Blob client library for JavaScript** contains many client objects for interacting with Azure Storage Blobs.
+At the top of this hierarchy, is the `BlobServiceClient` object.
 To use this object in your JavaScript code:

 1. Open your *index.js* file in the code editor and add the following statement immediately after the `require('dotenv').config();` statement.